 The development of these competencies is distributed throughout the curriculum and in consequence, follows the natural student journey as they grow academically and professionally.
 The culmination of students’ individual awareness of their role in Business and Society can be found in their final project, the thesis, and in the core module AI & Humanity – The Ethics of Data Science.
 On successful completion of this module, students will have a thorough comprehension of central legal and ethical issues surrounding information technologies, as well as the crucial legal and ethical questions we must ask about such technologies.
 Students will furthermore be able to identify and evaluate legal and ethical problems related to information technologies, develop and critically assess appropriate responses to such problems, and assess their own evaluative outlook critically.
 Finally, students will have developed and strengthened their analytic and critical skills, as well as their ability to apply those skills to solve ethical and legal problems.

 Our Master in Applied Data Science curriculum is based on four pillars.
-Pillar one deals with the technology of data science: machine learning, algorithms, deep learning, databases, natural language processing, statistics and cloud computing to name a few.
-The second pillar is the business courses on accounting, finance and management.
-Here, students get to see how data science influences the business world in terms of processes.
+Pillar one deals with the technology of data science: machine learning, algorithms, deep learning and cloud computing to name a few.
+During the second pillar, students get to see how data science influences the business world in terms of processes.
 Ethical and legal ramifications of data science/AI constitute the third pillar.
-As responsible data scientists, students and graduates need to understand the societal implications of data science and AI.
-The last and probably most important pillar is the research/application of all three pillars.
-The application in the business landscape is of crucial importance to the education of our students as is the research conducted by both students and faculty within the programme to constantly push the boundaries and excel further with new ideas.
+Students and graduates will understand the societal implications of data science and AI.
+The last pillar is the application in the business landscape.

 Students will acquire a rudimentary understanding of linear algebra, probability theory, information theory and their use in machine learning and data science.
 Paying particular attention to mathematics for information systems, this module serves as a foundation module for Machine Learning 1 & 2.